ninhpd-sefr/note-app/README.md

 ## ⚡ Highlights

 - ✅ Modern UI with smooth performance
-- ✅ Real-time data sync with Firebase
+- ✅ Data sync with Firebase
 - ✅ User authentication via Email, Google, Facebook
 - ✅ Notes can include text and images
 - ✅ List or Grid view modes
 - ✅ Draw directly on images using Skia
 - ✅ Lock notes with a 6-digit PIN
 - ✅ Toasts and UI feedback work even with modals open
-- ✅ State management with Redux Toolkit and Context API
+- ✅ State management with Context API

 ## 🚀 Features